DeepMotionAIResearch/DenseMatchingBenchmark/DATA.md

 ### Prepare Scene Flow and KITTI dataset.

 It is recommended to symlink the dataset root to `$DenseMatchingBenchmark/datasets/`.
+Related preparing tools for json file generation can be found in [tools](tools/datasets)

 ```
 ├── KITTI-2012